15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 Connected devices transform rooms from static spaces into responsive environments that adapt to guest preferences:

-Modern smart rooms remember individual guest preferences like temperature, lighting, curtain position, TV channels and automatically configure themselves upon check-in.
+Modern smart rooms remember individual guest preferences -- temperature, lighting, curtain position, TV channels -- and automatically configure themselves upon check-in.
 Guests control environments through voice commands, mobile apps, or touchscreen panels.
 Beyond convenience, IoT sensors reduce energy consumption by 20-30% through occupancy-based HVAC and lighting management.

-IoT sensors monitor equipment performance, HVAC systems, elevators, appliances, detecting anomalies that predict failures before they occur.
-Properties implementing predictive maintenance reduce equipment downtime by 50-70% and extend asset lifespans by 20-30% through optimized maintenance scheduling.
+IoT sensors monitor equipment performance -- HVAC systems, elevators, appliances -- detecting anomalies that predict failures before they occur.
+Properties deploying predictive maintenance reduce equipment downtime by 50-70% and extend asset lifespans by 20-30% through optimized maintenance scheduling.

-Smart TVs integrated with hotel systems allow guests to stream personal content, order room service, book spa appointments, and receive personalized recommendations—all through familiar interfaces.
-Some hospitality technology companies partner with entertainment providers to offer premium content that enhances guest satisfaction while generating ancillary revenue.
+Smart TVs integrated with hotel systems allow guests to stream personal content, order room service, book spa appointments, and receive personalized recommendations -- all through familiar interfaces.
+Some hospitality technology companies partner with entertainment providers to offer premium content that improves guest satisfaction while generating ancillary revenue.

-Blockchain technology is moving from experimental to practical implementations:
+Blockchain technology is moving from experimental to practical deployments:

 Blockchain-based loyalty platforms allow guests to earn, track, and redeem points across multiple hotel brands and travel partners without traditional program limitations.
 Tokens stored on blockchain provide transparency, instant redemption, and even trading capabilities between loyalty programs.